Delphinium

 - Poison Symptoms:

-- Burning of lips and mouth, numbness of throat; intense vomiting and diarrhea, muscular weakness and spasms, weak pulse, paralysis of the respiratory system, convulsions; may be fatal.
+- Burning of lips and mouth, numbness of throat; intense vomiting and diarrhea, muscular weakness and spasms, weak pulse, paralysis of the respiratory system, convulsions.
+Can cause serious illness or death.
 Unless there is a lack of suitable forage, horses typically do not consume toxic amounts of larkspur.
 The toxicity of the plant may vary depending on seasonal changes and field conditions; as the plant matures, it generally becomes less toxic.
 Clinical effects include constipation, colic, increased salivation, stiffness, recumbency, and convulsions.
 Cardiac failure may occur, as can death from respiratory paralysis.

 - Poison Toxic Principle: